 Using this checklist, make sure your landlord is playing by the rules.
 For the notice to be legal (and enforceable), it must:

-Tell you the date the landlord wants you to move out by.
+❏ Tell you the date the landlord wants you to move out by.
 On the form it’s called the “effective date.”
-For these kinds of notices, it should be at least three months.
+For these kinds of notices, it should be at least three months out.

-Be given to you by mail, by handing it to you in person, or by attaching it to the door of the rental suite.
-The form can be attached to an email, but only if you have previously provided an email for service (such as in the tenancy agreement or on a separate form).
+❏ Be given to you by mail, by handing it to you in person, or by attaching it to the door of the rental suite.
+The form can be attached to an email, but only if you have previously provided an email for service.

 The Tenant Resource & Advisory Centre has a template letter for when your landlord has given you an illegal eviction notice.
 If you decide to give this letter to your landlord, keep a copy for your records.